1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 18. Hit Em Up (2nd Version, First Take) feat.
 Hussein, Kadafi & Edi / Johnny J

-• 1996/03/29-31 (no "take money").
-Published as a b-side of How Do U Want It (12'') the 4th of June 1996, and then in Greatest Hits (1998, Death Row), cf. Rarities.
-In this first take, at the end of Fatal and Edi verses, you can respectively hear the beginning of Edi and Storm old verses from the first version of the song, recorded in October 95 for Thug Life Volume 2.
-It also has the famous Jay-Z & Lil'Kim diss unedited lyric at the end.
+• Story.
+In this first take, at the end of Fatal and Edi verses, you can still hear the beginning of Edi and Storm verses from the first version of the song, recorded in October 95 for Thug Life Volume 2.
+It also has the famous Jay-Z & Lil'Kim diss unedited at the end.
 But it didn't have the woman singing "Take Money" (Junior M.A.F.I.A.
 "Gettin Money" interpolation).
 Why did 2Pac add this song to his solo album ?
 This is clearly a false note to the specific mood of introspection and jazz that he originally wanted for his album...
 Like the tide, 2Pac comes back and forth from a peace & love mood to a very aggressive fighting spirit...
 We can see the song being reworked in a studio footage when 2Pac was recording "Good Life".
 We can hear this demo of the song with the beginning of Edi's old verse at a time, but not the one of Storm a bit later...

 Happy Home (Rough Mix) feat.
 Michel'le (chorus) / Johnny J

-• 1996/04/02.
-It is said to be dedicated to his sister Sekyiwa Shakur, but it is also known to be about his love, commitment and family projects with Keisha Morris, with which he got married while in jail and divorced right after being freed...
-If so, it could be seen also as a remain of the original prison project concept album.
+• Story.
+It has been said to be dedicated to his sister Sekyiwa Shakur, but it is more likely about his love, commitment and family projects with Keisha Morris, with who he got married in jail and divorced right after being freed...
+If so, it could be seen also as a remain of the original prison project concept album...

 • Grover Washington Jr. & Bill Withers – "Just the Two of Us" (drums, melody interpolation)